Environmental policies, actions and efforts

 Environmental Policy

-TGS is committed to protecting the environment in which we live and work, while also conducting our operations in an environmentally sustainable and responsible manner.
-We strive to lead the industry in minimizing the impact of our globally and with our partners.
+TGS is committed to protecting the environment in which we live and work while also conducting our operations in an environmentally sustainable and responsible manner.
+We strive to lead the industry in minimizing our impact globally and with our partners.

 Climate Risks & Opportunities